Great Rift Valley, Ethiopia

-The Great Rift Valley of Ethiopia, (or Main Ethiopian Rift or Ethiopian Rift Valley) is a branch of the East African Rift that runs through Ethiopia in a southwest direction from the Afar Triple Junction.
+The Great Rift Valley of Ethiopia, (or Main Ethiopian Rift or Ethiopian Rift Valley) is a branch of the East African Rift that runs through Ethiopia in a southwest direction from the Afar triple junction.
 In the past, it was seen as part of a "Great Rift Valley" that ran from Mozambique to Syria.
+Known for its scenery and diverse wildlife in Ethiopia specifically the Rift Valley holds importance in the field of human evolution.
+It is recognized as an area for researching the stages of human development with crucial fossil findings such, as Lucy (Australopithecus afarensis) unearthed within its bounds.

 Description

 The Great Rift Valley lies between the Ethiopian Plateau to the north and the Somalia Plateau to the south.
 The rift developed as the Nubian and Somali plates began to separate during the Miocene Period along the East African rift system.
 Rift initiation was asynchronous along the Ethiopian rift valley: deformation began around 18 million years ago at the south end, around 11 million years ago close to the Afar depression and probably around 6-8 million years ago in the central sector.
 The rift is extending in an ESE-WNW direction at about 5–7 mm annually.

 The Ethiopian rift valley is about 80 km wide and bordered on both margins by large, discontinuous normal faults that give rise to major tectonic escarpments separating the rift floor from the surrounding plateaus.
 These faults are now thought to be inactive at the northern rift valley termination, whereas to the south they are still tectonically and seismically active.
 The rift floor is cut by a series of smaller en echelon, right-stepping, rift basins of Quaternary to recent age.
 These basins are about 20 km wide and 60 km long.
 In the northern part of the rift, extension within the valley is now thought to be mainly along these faulted and magmatically active segments.
 These segments are considered to be developing mid ocean ridge spreading centers.